boardfish/dissertation/contents/4-implementation.md

 stable.

 There were instances in which merging was delayed.
 CircleCI limits usage and fails all builds that fall outside a given quota.
 In these instances, I would either wait until my credits with CircleCI had reset and rerun the build, or trust that running the tests locally qualified instead and merge.
-In the event of a CI failure in an industry scenario, this would be discussed in the department - generally, CI serves as a strict gatekeep to `master`, so in the majority of cases, development departments would resolve not to merge to `master` until their CI server functioned again.
+In the event of a CI failure in an industry scenario, this would be discussed in the development department - generally, CI serves as a strict gatekeep to `master`, so in the majority of cases, development departments would resolve not to merge to `master` until their CI server functioned again.
 Due to time constraints, I was not quite so strict around it.

+As I expected, this created a difficulty.
+With `master` having been changed without being monitored by regular CI runs, new issues had reached the branch - particularly, absence of the Rails master key meant that encrypted credentials couldn't be accessed during the application's initialisation cycle.
+I was able to fix this and proceed, but in an industry environment with several developers merging to `master`, this could have caused a significant slowdown in development due to potentially overlapping changes.

 Below, an example from `spec/controllers/clears_controller_spec.rb` is featured.
+This is one of the automated tests in the application's RSpec suite, which is run by CircleCI at each commit.
 These tests ensure that none other than the creator of a clear can edit it - the helper method `random_user`, when given an `owner`, selects or creates a user other than the `owner`.
 This user becomes what the tests call the `attacking_user` - they are signed in and try to act against the `Clear` record.
 Both instances should raise a `404` error. `404` is generally returned across Blacklight when the user does not have access to the record in question, and is given back in the instance of an `ActiveRecord::RecordNotFound` error.

 ```ruby
 RSpec.describe ClearsController, type: :controller do